Kuni77/CrazyWorldo/README.md

 # CrazyWorldo
->a 3D RPG game made by downloading characters and animations from Mixamo and also using the unity starter asset..
+>a 3D RPG game made by downloading characters and animations from Mixamo and also using the unity starter asset...

 ## Technologies Used